Has the Orthodox changed any teaching in a significant way?

 The last 40 years in the Orthodox Church

 In the last 40 years secular society has been changing at a rate that is unprecedented in history.
 Perhaps the two biggest changes have been society's acceptance of contraception and divorce.
 It may even be that these two concepts are inseparably linked.
 When a couple is divided sexually, it leads to physical separation.
 The statistics demonstrate that couples that don't use contraception don't get divorced nearly as often.

 Churches have been buffeted by these social changes and have been under incredible pressure to yield.
 The Catholic Church culturally has been hit very hard by the widespread use of contraception even though the official teaching has stayed consistent with the Fathers of the Church.
 In North America we have also been hit by an unprecedented number of annulments.
-However, the liberal bubble that happened after Vatican II is finally dying out and there is a strong reaffirmation by most bishops of Humane Vitae (against contraception) and a call for the reduction in annulments.
+However, the liberal bubble that happened after Vatican II is finally dying out and there is a strong reaffirmation by most bishops of Humanae Vitae (against contraception) and a call for the reduction in annulments.
 We think that it is important that the official teaching on the Church never wavered on these matters.
 It sustained an atmosphere that allowed lay Catholics to return to the faith of their fathers after some dangerous flirting with moral liberalism.

 Staying true to the Early Church Fathers